Continental Can Company Building

 OVERVIEW: Fisk Power Station:

-The enormous Fisk Power Station dates from 1903.
+Also located on the South Branch of the Chicago River, the enormous Fisk Power Station dates from 1903.
 Designed by architects Shepley, Rutan and Coolidge, it achieved the previously impossible task of employing technology to create the world’s largest coal-fired electrical generators, based around the steam engine turbine.
 These systems redeveloped and refined the mammoth production of electricity for a rapidly growing city at a magnitude never before seen.
 Fisk became the model that was copied and replicated around the world.

 HISTORY: Fisk Power Station:

 Previously, the industry had relied on conventional reciprocating steam engines, which had reached their peak in development for power generation, providing a few hundred horsepower.
 However, in Switzerland, three new 3,000-kilowatt capacity steam turbine engines were being built, prompting Insull to travel to Europe to investigate the feasibility of installing a similar turbine in the Edison system in Chicago.
-Edison vice president, Louis Ferguson, and Fisk Power Station designer, Frederick Sargent, later retraced Insull’s findings in Europe and developed a 5,000 kilowatt system for Fisk.
+Commonwealth Edison vice president, Louis Ferguson, and Fisk Power Station designer, Frederick Sargent, later retraced Insull’s findings in Europe and developed a 5,000 kilowatt system for Fisk.
 Per Insull’s demands, General Electric was charged with developing and completing the task of building the turbines, amid much criticism as to whether or not this could be done.
 Originally constructed to hold fourteen 5,000-kilowatt units, for an overall capacity of 70,000-kilowatts, turbo generating technology advanced so much that the first four units were soon replaced with 12,000-kilowatt units.

 The Fisk Power Station, among many firsts, was also the home of the world’s largest transformer at the time.
 Built by Westinghouse, it was installed in 1958, weighing 37,500 pounds.
 Fisk was also responsible for providing direct current (DC) to the Chicago Transit Authority’s substations and rapid transit service.